satellite-image-deep-learning/techniques/README.md

 * [NAIP_PoolDetection](https://github.com/annaptasznik/NAIP_PoolDetection) -> modelled as an object recognition problem, a CNN is used to identify images as being swimming pools or something else - specifically a street, rooftop, or lawn
 * [Land Use and Land Cover Classification using a ResNet Deep Learning Architecture](https://www.luigiselmi.eu/eo/lulc-classification-deeplearning.html) -> uses fastai and the EuroSAT dataset
 * [Vision Transformers Use Case: Satellite Image Classification without CNNs](https://medium.com/nerd-for-tech/vision-transformers-use-case-satellite-image-classification-without-cnns-2c4dbeb06f87)
+* [WaterNet](https://github.com/treigerm/WaterNet) -> a CNN that identifies water in satellite images

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic or instance segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take long than for classification/object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.